-Vintage typewriter Father’s Day card
+Vintage Typewriter Father’s Day Card

 This is a relatively simple card, but it gets the message across and who doesn’t love a vintage typewriter?